The Ultimate Guide to Making Smart 401(k) Decisions + How to Get a Free 401(k) Analysis

 In almost all cases, the free analysis is more than enough to provide you with the information you need to make good 401(k) decisions.
 While an investment advisor can give you a more personalized recommendation, the question remains whether it will produce greater (or worse) results, and it won’t come cheap.
 Many investment advisors charge a minimum of $350 just to look at your 401(k), and others charge as much as 1% or more of your account balance per year.

 Although expensive, engaging an investment manager—whether it's Personal Capital, another firm, or a solo manager—often makes sense for high-net-worth individuals who don't have the interest or confidence to manage their money or are too busy working to do so.
 The thing is, you shouldn't necessarily expect a wealth manager to cover their fees with improved investment returns.
 If they do, that's great!
 However, they may not.
 Instead, think of hiring a wealth manager like hiring a professional painter in your home.
 With enough time and patience, you might be able to do an adequate job painting your house and save money in the process.
 A pro, however, will do the same job more efficiently and, most likely, you'll be happy with the result.
 Hiring the painter isn't cheap, but might be well worth it because it saves you the time and hassle of painting yourself.
 Keep in mind, though, that the money you’re paying an advisor will drag down the value of your nest egg.
 In fact, over your lifetime, working with a financial advisor could cost you 75 percent or more of your retirement income!

-At just $120 a year, it may make sense to engage Blooom’s premium service.
+At about $10 per month, it may make sense to engage Blooom's premium service.
 In fact, compared to engaging a wealth manager, Blooom is downright cheap.
-Of course, Blooom can only help with your 401(k), but that’s perfect for the millions of Americans who hold most of their invested assets within one or more 401(k) plans.
+Of course, Blooom can only help with your 401(k), but that's perfect for the millions of Americans who hold most of their invested assets within one or more 401(k) plans.